Lycodon capucinus: Behavior

-Though the wolf snake is venomous, this venom is relatively mild.
+The Common wolf snake is non-venomous.
 Even when they do bite humans, the impact is usually not harmful.
 Most bites result in pain and swelling, and do not result in any serious harm.

 It is quite a nervous snake when picked up or handled and will not hesitate to bite.
 They may also move their tails in a to-and-fro motion much like a rattlesnake when they feel threatened.
-A fossorial animal, it loves burrowing down the earth but is most often found in open ground, on rocks or in low vegetation.
-Sometimes showing a semi-arboreal behavior.
-A nocturnal creature, it is most active during the night, but is also observed during daybreak.It also climbs on walls of any building.
+A fossorial animal, it loves burrowing down in the earth but is most often found in open ground, on rocks or in low vegetation, sometimes showing a semi-arboreal behavior.
+A nocturnal creature, it is most active during the night, but is also observed during daybreak.
+It also climbs on walls of any building.
 Most captive specimens become tame after some time and with proper handling.

 Diet

 In the wild, Lycodon capucinus feeds mainly on small lizards such as geckos and they are also among the top predators of skinks which makes it common to humans due to the abundance of prey near and in homes.
 They may also devour small frogs, if available.
 In captivity, they may be trained to feed on slender fishes such as goby or lizard-scented pinkie mice, though the latter proves to be harder.